Unveiling the Importance of Nonshortest Paths in Quantum Networks: Discussion

 From the perspective of quantum computation and communication, our research indicates that it is possible to achieve entanglement transmission via longer, exponentially weaker paths composed of partially entangled links, provided there is a compensatory increase in the number of such paths.
-This principle finds a parallel in branching processes, where infinite connectivity is achievable if the growing number of trees with given size exactly compensates for the exponential decline in the probability of such a tree existing at the critical point~\cite{christensen2005complexity}.
+This principle finds a parallel in branching processes, where infinite connectivity is achievable if the growing number of trees with given size exactly compensates for the exponential decline in the probability of such a tree existing at the critical threshold~\cite{christensen2005complexity}.
 Further exploration of this concept through other models, such as the ($U,V,W$) flowers (with three different length scales), could provide deeper insights on the entanglement distribution efficiency in QNs.
-Practically, the unavoidable mixing of entangled pure states with classical noise could also complicate the scenario, creating a hybrid model that incorporates both classical and concurrence percolations.
+The principle of leveraging multiple nonshortest paths is particularly relevant to the rapid advancement of multiplexing techniques in quantum communication~\cite{q-netw-route_lphnm20}.
+However, the unavoidable mixing of entangled pure states with classical noise complexifies the scenario, underscoring the need for a hybrid model that incorporates elements of both classical and concurrence percolation.
 We expect that a stronger connectivity would still exist in mixed-state QNs, which, if feasible for use, must go beyond any completely classical treatments.